-Let there be no doubt that the Chalet TS116 Prototype is a very big and heavy truck camper.
+Let there be no doubt that the Chalet TS116 triple-slide truck camper prototype is very big and heavy.
 Don and Pat estimated the camper at 4,700 dry, but they had not yet run the camper across the scales.
 Based on our experience, this camper will likely weigh close to 6,000 pounds wet, with options, and loaded up with you and your stuff.

 This is not a, “My dually can handle it” camper.
 You must run the numbers and match this camper with the right truck, preferably one with at least 6,000 pounds of payload.
 Match this camper correctly with the right truck, and it will stop, steer, and handle beautifully.
 Match it incorrectly, and it would not be a fun rig to drive.
-Please follow our article, “Matching a Truck and Camper” no matter what truck and camper you assemble.
+Please follow our article, “How To Match A Truck and Camper” no matter what truck and camper you assemble.

 Wrap It Up

 This is a prototype with many elements that will probably never see the light of day in a production unit.
 So why did I spill so many electrons writing about this may-never-be camper?
 Well, it’s very interesting for one.
 And I want to do everything I can to encourage the truck camper industry to build prototypes and push their materials, floor plans, appliances, and everything else they can think of.